SirNoods/parsort/README.md

 ```
 in guided mode:
 - every file is shown to you
+- images get a preview if you have chafa installed
 - rules are suggestions only
 - you choose the bucket
 - you browse into the exact subfolder